ninech/academy/02-kubernetes/exercise2.md

 Now lets expose our deployment to the outside world.

 Use the kubectl expose command.
 Create a LoadBalancer service!
+Not a ClusterIP service!!

 Check the service out and try to open the application in the browser or use curl.